KoljaB/LocalAIVoiceChat/README.md

 ## License

-The project is open-sourced under the MIT License.
+The project is under [Coqui Public Model License 1.0.0](https://coqui.ai/cpml).

+This license allows only non-commercial use of a machine learning model and its outputs.

 ## Contact